patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 showTitle: true
 ---

+This page provides best practices for expressing values including:

+- Date and time
+- Numbers and currency

+See our [Units and symbols](/design-guidelines/content/units-and-symbols) page to learn how to display numerics with units and symbols.

 ## Date and time
-If you can, let users customize how their date and time format is displayed in the interface.
+All date and time formats should be localizable, not hard-coded.
+When building localizable date and time formats, development teams should share the same library, using a resource like [moment.js](http://momentjs.com/).

-These date and time standards are based in American English, but date and time is formatted differently depending on language.
+These date and time standards are based in American English, but date and time formats will vary once they're localized, depending on locale.

 For applications or websites that are accessed globally, use DD Month YYYY.

 Examples:
-- Thursday, 01 January 2020
+- Tuesday, 07 January 2020
 - 07 January 2020

-When you represent the date as a numeric value or label, use the ISO Standard 8601: YYYY-MM-DD.
+When you represent the date as a numeric value or label, use the [ISO Standard 8601](https://www.iso.org/iso-8601-date-and-time-format.html): YYYY-MM-DD.

+Example: Write January 7, 2020 as 2020-01-07.

 Whenever possible, write out the full name of the month.
 If space is limited, use the month’s 3-letter abbreviation:

 - Jan
 - Feb